RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

 Then just copy the generated binary to the mass storage provided by the debugger.
 Wait a bit till the mass storage vanishes and re-appears.
 After that, reset the board and the newly programmed application will start.

+NOTE: It seems that there is a bug on at least some of the on board debuggers.
+They can't write more than 1MB to the HyperFlash.
+If your application is bigger than that (like quite some of the applications in libbsd), you should use an external debugger or find some alternative programming method.

 For debugging: Create a special application with a `while(true)` loop at end of `bsp_start_hook_1`.
 Load that application into flash.
 Then remove the loop